docadam78/vf_project/README.md

 ## Running Tests

-After installing the package, the tests can be run fron the command line simply by running
+After installing the package, the tests can be run from the command line simply by running

 ```shell